awsdocs/aws-control-tower-guide/doc_source/existing-orgs.md

 + AWS Control Tower uses the management account from your existing AWS Organizations organization as its management account\.
 No new management account is needed\.
 +  AWS Control Tower sets up two new accounts in a registered OU: an audit account and a logging account\.
 + Your organization's service limits must allow for the creation of these two additional accounts\.
-+ Once you've launched your landing zone in the registered OU, AWS Control Tower guardrails apply automatically to accounts in that OU\.
++ After you've launched your landing zone or registered an OU, AWS Control Tower guardrails apply automatically to all enrolled accounts in that OU\.
 + You can **Enroll** additional existing AWS accounts into an OU that's governed by AWS Control Tower, so that guardrails apply to those accounts\.
-+ You cannot use the AWS Control Tower landing zone that you've set up in your existing organization to extend governance to any other existing OU\.
-You can add more OUs in AWS Control Tower\.
++  You can add more OUs in AWS Control Tower and you can **Register** existing OUs\.

 To check other prerequisites for registration and enrollment, see [Getting Started with AWS Control Tower](https://docs.aws.amazon.com/controltower/latest/userguide/getting-started-with-control-tower.html)\.

 Here's more detail about how AWS Control Tower guardrails **do not** apply to your OUs in AWS organizations that don't have AWS Control Tower landing zones set up:
 + New accounts created outside of AWS Control Tower Account Factory are not bound by the registered OU's guardrails\.
 + New accounts created in OUs that are not registered with AWS Control Tower are not bound by guardrails, unless you specifically **Enroll** those accounts into AWS Control Tower\.
 See [Enroll an existing AWS account](enroll-account.md) for more information about enrolling accounts\.
-+ Additional existing organizations, existing accounts, and any new OUs or any accounts that you create outside of AWS Control Tower, are not bound by AWS Control Tower guardrails, unless you separately register the OU or enroll the account\.
++ Additional existing organizations, existing accounts, and any new OUs or any\\ accounts that you create outside of AWS Control Tower, are not bound by AWS Control Tower guardrails, unless you separately register the OU or enroll the account\.

 For more information about how to apply AWS Control Tower to existing OUs and accounts, see [Register an existing organizational unit with AWS Control Tower](importing-existing.md)\.